Rabindra Mahavidyalaya

 Rabindra Mahavidyalaya, (popularly known as Champadanga College) established in 1971, is a general degree college in Champadanga, in the Hooghly district, India.
 It offers undergraduate courses in arts, commerce and sciences.
-It is affiliated to University of Burdwan.
+It is affiliated to the University of Burdwan.

 History

 The college named Rabindra Mahavidyalaya, officially started on and from 8 November 1971 after due affiliation of the University of Burdwan.
 Initially, only eight students were admitted to the pre-university course and twenty-five students to the B.Com Pass course.
 After that, in the academic session of 1972-1973, the B.A. course in the pre-university and degree level started.
 In the decade of the 1980s, a steady fund was allotted in the form of various aids.
 Gradually, the aids were granted to this institution by the State government as well as the University Grants Commission (UGC).